arjan-s/fossil-hr-watchface/README.md

 **Note:** self-built watchfaces are only supported by Gadgetbridge, not by the official Fossil app.

 ## Credits
-Daniel Dakhno, for his [app SDK](https://github.com/dakhnod/Fossil-HR-SDK), which has provided tools and information necessary to analyze and build watchfaces.
+- Daniel Dakhno, for his [app SDK](https://github.com/dakhnod/Fossil-HR-SDK), which has provided tools and information necessary to analyze and build watchfaces.
+- [Material Design Icons](https://materialdesignicons.com/) for providing an awesome repository of free icons.

 ## Building the watchface
 First make sure you have the binaries `jerryscript` and `jerryscript-snapshot` available, version 2.1.0 (other versions will **not** work).
 Also, clone the [app SDK](https://github.com/dakhnod/Fossil-HR-SDK), because some of the provided tools are needed.